 In 1986 I began a long-term study of Savannah Sparrows on Kent Island, New Brunswick, Canada, site of the Bowdoin Scientific Station.
 Our work on sparrows deals with the avoidance of inbreeding, the acquisition of song, incubation rhythms of experienced and inexperienced birds, post-fledging parental care, and mate choice.
-Most recently, with support from a National Science Foundation OPUS award, I have been collaborating with Erik Postma (Netherlands) and Lukas Keller (Switzerland) on a quantitative genetics analysis of phenotypic variation in morphological, behavioral and life history traits across12 generations.
+Most recently, with support from a National Science Foundation OPUS award, I have been collaborating with Erik Postma (Netherlands), Lukas Keller (Switzerland), and Céline Teplitsky (France) on quantitative genetics analyses of phenotypic variation in morphological, behavioral and life history traits across 12 generations.
 Other long-term research on Kent Island includes the reproductive ecology of insect-pollinated island plants, and the population biology of Tree Swallows.

 Wheelwright, N.T.
 2014.
 Plea from another symposium goer.
 Frontiers in Ecology and the Environment 12: 98-99

 Putting Guantánamo to good use.
 Boston Globe (March 23, 2009).

 First, there was an albatross.
 Bowdoin Magazine (April, 2008).

 Bird by bird, avian populations are shrinking.
 Christian Science Monitor (August 24, 2007).